WIEN2k-FAQ: How to select RMT radii?

 consider all points, not just one or two.

-- Choosing them smaller will make the calculations more expensive (you will
+- Choosing them smaller will make the calculations more expensive (it will

 - If core charge leaks out of the spheres (check :NEC01 in